 Unleashing the Power and Potential of Exceptional Leaders

-Introducing the Kellogg Advanced Management Program (AMP), an immersive experience that prepares high potential executives to excel at the top levels of the organization.
+Introducing the Kellogg Advanced Management Program: The Global Experience, an immersive program that prepares high potential executives to excel at the top levels of the organization.

-What distinguishes the Kellogg AMP from other programs?
+What distinguishes the Global Advanced Management Program from other programs?

-While other offerings demand a commitment of six to eight consecutive weeks, the Kellogg AMP’s innovative schedule is designed to accommodate participants’ other responsibilities.
+While other offerings demand a commitment of six to eight consecutive weeks, the Kellogg Global Advanced Management Program’s innovative schedule is designed to accommodate participants’ other responsibilities.
 Executives are never away from their company for more than two weeks at a time, and virtual coaching before, during, and after sessions helps to support ongoing development.

-Unlike many programs, which tend to be “MBA refreshers,” the AMP is tailored to help executives redefine what it means to be a leader, orient them to ask powerful questions and expose them to the perspective needed to be successful at the top level of an organization.
+Unlike many programs, which tend to be “MBA refreshers,” the Global Advanced Management Program is tailored to help executives redefine what it means to be a leader, orient them to ask powerful questions and expose them to the perspective needed to be successful at the top level of an organization.

-The AMP is the only program of its kind that offers an immersive experience in a major global market (China in 2015.)
+Advanced Management Program: The Global Experience is the only program of its kind that offers an immersive experience in a major global market (China in 2017).
 Through hands-on learning and insight from stakeholders on the ground, participants will gain a nuanced understanding of global markets and customers beyond what can be gathered through typical business travel.

 The program features Kellogg’s top faculty who have extensive experience working with senior executives.
 Additionally, participants will have the opportunity to interact with CEOs, board members and other senior executives of major multinational companies.
 The program focuses on four areas: